School Improvement Grants:

 Recommendation: To ensure that contractors hired with SIG funding are accountable for their performance, the Secretary of Education should take steps to ensure that the performance of SIG funded contractors, including those in turnaround and transformation schools, is reviewed during contract performance.
 In developing such requirements and to ensure that those reviews are targeted to contractors receiving large amounts of SIG funding, Education could consider setting a dollar threshold amount for contracts, above which contractor performance should be reviewed.

 Agency Affected: Department of Education

 Comments: The Department of Education (ED) did not agree with our recommendation, stating that existing provisions and requirements address this issue appropriately.
 For example, ED cited a federal regulation that requires districts to follow their existing procurement procedures, and noted that districts and states have their own requirements for evaluating contractors to ensure accountability.
 The agency also said that the type of evaluation process needed for a contractor should depend on the contractor's role, and that contractors used by schools implementing the turnaround or transformation models may be working on small, discrete projects and may require less provider-specific reviews than contractors in schools implementing the restart model.
-GAO believes that the current monitoring framework is inadequate and that ED should take additional steps to increase program accountability, ensuring adequate review of contractor performance.
-As of July 2013, OST drafted additional guidance questions regarding the School Improvement Grants (SIG) renewal process to include in an updated version of the SIG Non-Regulatory Guidance.
-The questions are in ED's internal clearance process and will then need to go through OMB clearance.
-The new guidance will be published as soon as those reviews are completed.
-GAO will close this recommendation when the guidance is published.
+Education issued guidance in January 2014 that states and districts are required to follow local procurement laws when using SIG funds.
+However, GAO believes that the current monitoring framework is inadequate and that ED should take additional steps to increase program accountability, ensuring adequate review of contractor performance.